Rural Radio Network: Early programming

 Program Director Bob Child decided against airing radio soap operas after a survey of farm women revealed that 25 percent found them objectionable.
 In the words of one respondent, "There is never a happy family life in the soap box opera type of program."

 Several non-owned stations were affiliated with the Rural Radio Network during its first year of operation.
 The largest was William G. H. Finch's WGHF in New York City, which is known today as WFAN-FM, and others included WSLB-FM in Ogdensburg, New York; WFHA in Hartford, Connecticut; WACE-FM in Springfield, Massachusetts; and WFLY in Troy, New York.
-According to RRN's December 1948 program listing, WGHF cut away from the network at 8:00 PM each evening for a Spanish language program entitled "Programa Hispano".
+According to RRN's December 1948 program listing, WGHF cut away from the network at 8 p.m. each evening for a Spanish-language program entitled Programa Hispano.

 Some of the individual RRN-owned stations also aired local segments from the studio facilities in each transmitter building.
-Thursday evenings at 7:30, WVBN in Turin carried a program called "County Students Speak", while WFNF in Wethersfield featured the live music of a barbershop quartet.
-On Fridays at 6:30 PM, WVBT in Bristol Center ran a local program called "Canandaigua Review".
+Thursday evenings at 7:30, WVBN in Turin carried a program called County Students Speak, while WFNF in Wethersfield featured the live music of a barbershop quartet.
+On Fridays at 6:30 p.m., WVBT in Bristol Center ran a local program called Canandaigua Review.

 Weather Roundup

 One of RRN's most popular daily features was a series of live weather reports from each of the hilltop transmitter sites, moving from west to east.
-At 12:15 PM, an announcer in the downtown Ithaca studio would introduce the "roundup", then pause for a few seconds while the Bristol Center and Ithaca transmitters switched relay receivers.
+At 12:15 p.m., an announcer in the downtown Ithaca studio would introduce the "roundup", then pause for a few seconds while the Bristol Center and Ithaca transmitters switched relay receivers.
 The engineer at Wethersfield would then fade down his relay receiver, switch on his mic, and report the readings of each of his weather instruments.
 By means of RRN's off-air relay system, this would be simulcast on the other five stations.
 After another pause, Bristol Center's engineer would go live—followed in turn by the Ithaca, DeRuyter, Turin and Cherry Valley transmitter staff—who would each flip the necessary switches to air their respective reports and relay the rest "down the line".

 aircheck from April 1949.
 The first report originates from the WFNF transmitter building on New York State Route 78 in Wethersfield, New York, and is followed by local observations from WVBT atop Worden Hill near Bristol Center, WVFC atop Connecticut Hill near Ithaca, WVCN in DeRuyter, the defunct WVBN in Turin, and WVCV in Cherry Valley.
 The program concludes with an official forecast from the US Weather Bureau in Albany.

 In 1953, RRN was granted authority by the FCC to operate its outlying stations from Ithaca by remote control.
-With the elimination of attended transmitters, responsibility for "Weather Roundup" reports was delegated to other broadcasters around the state, who continued to support the program for the next two decades.
+With the elimination of attended transmitters, responsibility for Weather Roundup reports was delegated to other broadcasters around the state, who continued to support the program for the next two decades.

-The final "Weather Roundup" aired June 4, 1968—two days before RRN/NERN's 20th anniversary.
+The final Weather Roundup aired June 4, 1968—two days before RRN/NERN's 20th anniversary.